juanyiloke/UTEFA-Quant-Team/README.md

 # UTEFA-Quant-Team
-Repository for Quant Team /n
+Repository for Quant Team \n
 To open the new uploaded file, you can open the file project_1_starter.ipynb in your local jupyter notebook